Applications of radio: Remote control

 Radio remote control is the use of electronic control signals sent by radio waves from a transmitter to control the actions of a device at a remote location.
-Remote control systems may also include telemetry channels in the other direction, used to transmit real-time information of the state of the device back to the control station.
-Unmanned spacecraft are an example of remote controlled machines, controlled by commands transmitted by satellite ground stations.
+Remote control systems may also include telemetry channels in the other direction, used to transmit real-time information on the state of the device back to the control station.
+Uncrewed spacecraft are an example of remote-controlled machines, controlled by commands transmitted by satellite ground stations.
 Most handheld remote controls used to control consumer electronics products like televisions or DVD players actually operate by infrared light rather than radio waves, so are not examples of radio remote control.
 A security concern with remote control systems is spoofing, in which an unauthorized person transmits an imitation of the control signal to take control of the device.
 Examples of radio remote control: